-[0182] "De-identification" techniques traditionally used in certain circumstances (e.g., HIPAA or health related circumstances) to protect data privacy / anonymity may be largely defensive in nature - e.g., a series of masking steps is applied to direct identifiers (e.g., name, address) and masking and / or
+[0133] "De-identification" techniques traditionally used in certain circumstances (e.g., HIPAA or health related circumstances) to protect data privacy / anonymity may be largely defensive in nature - e.g., a series of masking steps is applied

-[0183] Dynamic Anonymity may have significant offensive value in that the value of information can be retained and leveraged / exploited for authorized purposes, all with a statistically insignificant risk of re-identification of any datum.
+- to direct identifiers (e.g., name, address) and masking and / or statistically-based manipulations are applied to quasiidentifiers (e.g., age, sex, profession) in order to reduce the likelihood of re-identification by unauthorized third parties.
+This approach may result in a trade-offs between protecting against re-identification and retaining access to usable information. - [0134] Dynamic Anonymity may have significant offensive value in that the value of information can be retained and leveraged / exploited for authorized purposes, all with a statistically insignificant risk of re-identification of any datum.
 Dynamic Anonymity may reject the proposition and traditional dichotomy that, in order to minimize risk, one must sacrifice the value of information content.
-Instead, Dynamic Anonymity may minimize both risk and the amount of information lost, enabling most - if not all - of it to be recovered, but only upon authorization by the Data Subject / Trusted Party, not by unauthorized adversaries / "black hat" hackers.
+Instead, Dynamic Anonymity may minimize both risk and the amount of information lost, enabling most - if not all - of it to be recovered, but only upon authorization by the Data Subject / Trusted Party, not by unauthorized adversaries / "black hat" hackers. - 15 [0135] Dynamic Anonymity may uniquely enable information to be used in different ways by multiple parties in a controlled environment that facilitates unlocking and maximizing the value of data.
+Dynamic Anonymity may maximize the value of potential business intelligence, research, analysis and other processes while simultaneously significantly improving the quality and performance of data privacy / anonymity processes. - [0136] When collected or stored, sensitive data may be "disassociated" from its subject using one or more of the following strategies, none of which incurs any loss in value:

-[0184] Dynamic Anonymity may uniquely enable information to be used in different ways by multiple parties in a controlled environment that facilitates unlocking and maximizing the value of data.
-Dynamic Anonymity may maximize the value of potential business intelligence, research, analysis and other processes while simultaneously significantly improving the quality and performance of data privacy / anonymity processes.
+1. Segmentation: Sensitive data may be split into several pieces, by data type, and transmitted and / or stored separately (either in separate Circles of Trust, or using different DDID mapping sets maintained by the same Trusted Party) so that each piece, alone, yields no Personal Data.

-[0185] When collected or stored, sensitive data may be "disassociated" from its subject using one or more of the following strategies, none of which incurs any loss in value:
+25 2.
+ID replacement: Static identifiers can be replaced with dynamically changing and re-assignable DDIDs obscuring the relationship between data and the Data Subject to which that data refers.

-- 1. Segmentation: Sensitive data may be split into several pieces, by data type, and transmitted and / or stored separately (either in separate Circles of Trust, or using different DDID mapping sets maintained by the same Trusted Party) so that each piece, alone, yields no Personal Data. - 2.
-ID replacement: Static identifiers can be replaced with dynamically changing and re-assignable DDIDs obscuring the relationship between data and the Data Subject to which that data refers. - 3.
-Obscuring: data values and data type indicators may also be replaced with DDIDs.
+3. Obscuring: data values and data type indicators may also be replaced with DDIDs.